 Simplify NFPA 70E Compliance with Switch-Rated Plugs and Receptacles from MELTRIC

-Connecting or disconnecting a switch-rated plug or receptacle is a NFPA 70E defined “Normal Operation” and personal protective equipment is not required.
+Connecting or disconnecting a MELTRIC Switch-Rated plug or receptacle is an NFPA 70E-defined “Normal Operation” and personal protective equipment is not required.

-According to the 2015 version of 70E, Normal Operation of electric equipment is permitted as long as:
+According to the NFPA 70E standard, Normal Operation of electrical equipment is permitted as long as:

-As a result, when MELTRIC’s switch-rated plugs and receptacles are installed, workers can connect and disconnect welders, motors and other electrical equipment with plug-and-play simplicity.
+As a result, when MELTRIC Switch-Rated plugs and receptacles are installed, workers can safely connect and disconnect welders, motors, and other electrical equipment with plug-and-play simplicity.

-In contrast, most pin-and-sleeve plugs and receptacles are not safe to operate under load.
+In contrast, most pin-and-sleeve plugs and receptacles are not safe to connect or disconnect under load.

 This typically requires switching off power at a local disconnect and then verifying that power is actually off.

-A far better solution is to utilize MELTRIC’s switch-rated plugs and receptacles.
-Operating them is a NFPA 70E defined “Normal Operation” that does not require PPE.
+A far better solution is to install MELTRIC Switch-Rated plugs and receptacles.
+Operating them is an NFPA 70E-defined “Normal Operation” that does not require PPE.